-I will be away from the gallery between October 6th and October 13th, and so will not be shipping or open for visitors at the gallery.
+I will be away from the gallery from December 23rd to January 3rd, and so will not be shipping orders or open for visitors at the gallery.
 The Indigo Arts website will be active as always.
 I will respond to emails as soon as possible.
-I will be able to ship orders after October 14th, 2024.
+I will be able to ship orders after January 3rd, 2025.

 Note:

 With the high cost of shipping many of our customers choose to ship by USPS.
-For small and light shipments this is usually less expensive, but please be aware that their estimates are often wrong and only include insurance up to $100 for its domestic shipments.
+For small and light shipments this is usually less expensive, but please be aware that their estimates are often wrong and their service can be very slow (sixteen days for Priority Mail from Philadelphia to New York City recently).
+The service is not always as economical as it may appear, particularly on larger or more valuable shipments.
+USPS estimates only include insurance up to $100 for its domestic shipments.
 If you ask for full insurance we will recalculate the shipping cost and send you an invoice for any difference in cost.
+For overseas shipments USPS will not insure for over $650.
+On request we can get estimates for overseas shipping from DHL.

 Sky Above and Earth Below: Tibetan Landscapes and Thangka paintings